 Don’t Forget About The Administrative Details

-There’s no avoiding paperwork as a firefighter.
+There’s no avoiding paperwork as a firefighter, especially if your department is short on administrative assistants (which if often the case).
 You’ll have reports to write, regulations to follow, and you’ll have to communicate effectively with many other agencies.
-Show your skills and professionalism by giving a brief nod to your other experience.
+Show your skills and professionalism by giving a brief nod to your other work experience.
 Here’s a quick example:

 “I have proven experience in interacting positively and productively with other government agencies as well as the media.
 I particularly enjoy engaging with local schools to create fire safety efforts.
 In addition to this, I prioritize completing all relevant reports in a timely manner, and am proficient in Microsoft Word.”